joheras/IJ-OpenCV/README.md

 ### Notes
 OpenCV functions are by design optimised for the processing of 2D images, which are represented as 2D matrices (Mat object).
-There is thus no multi-dimensional array contrary to e.g. numpy arrays in python.
+Multi-channel matrices are possible (ex: RGB) however there is thus no multi-dimensional array contrary to e.g. numpy arrays in python.
 3D volume can be analyzed slice-by-slice though.

 ### Versions and dependencies